lashoun/upgraded-fefates-randomizer/README.md

 ### Revelations Chapter 8: Hayato was not replaced!
 This is an issue from the original randomizer; I can't fix it myself.
 This can amusingly lead to recruiting two Hayatos.

+### Revelations Chapter 13: The obstacles are invisible!
+This is a known issue.
+No fix for this at the moment.